lars1050/CSC395-S22/labs/lab03_02_09/README.md

 ## Coding

 Start by copying your completed lab 2 to a new folder to start on lab 3.
+Take the main.c from this lab and use it instead.
 Look through buttons.h and buttons.c below and add the code to your lab 3 project.
 Complete the code for buttons.c and make sure it compiles before moving on.

 Test your new code by creating a function that blinks or toggles an LED.
 Set up a button to use this function as a callback for when the button is pressed.
 Then change it to be the callback for releasing the button to ensure everything is working properly.